Archives

 Freelance journalists, staff reporters and media outlets are eligible for grants, and their investigations can be for print, online or broadcast stories, books, documentaries or podcasts.

-We provide four types of grants:
+We provide several types of grants:

 • Regular grants: We review proposals three to four times a year for grants up to $10,000.
-The next deadline is Monday, May 1, 2023.
+The next deadline is Monday, January 27, 2025.

 • Expedited grants: In rare cases, we provide expedited review for proposals that are extremely urgent and cannot wait for the regular review cycle.
-These proposals are reviewed on a rolling basis and applicants receive a decision within about two weeks.
+These proposals are reviewed on a rolling basis and applicants receive a decision within about two to four weeks.

 • Follow-up grants: We accept proposals for timely follow-up coverage to original investigations that were produced with grants from the Fund.
 Grantees can apply for expedited review for follow-up grants up to $2,500.